brendanzab/gl-rs/gl_generator/README.md

 - Add `Profile` enum for specifying the API profile, and change the `source` argument to use it instead of a string
 - Remove `features` and `extensions` fields from `Registry`
+- Hide `registry::{Feature, Require, Remove, Extension}` from the public API

 ### v0.4.2